 Projects for flood risk management and natural land management works could be led by any risk management authority as well as other organisations such as Moors for the Future and the Peak District National Park.
 Project management boards are convened to commission appropriate design and construction expertise from national consultants, contractors, the county council's highways department or from local habitat and ecology specialists (e.g. Rivers Trust, National Farmers' Union).
 Flood risk and financial cost calculations are then reviewed and agreed by the Environment Agency.
-Recommendations are then formed by the North West Regional Flood and Coastal Committee to access funds from DEFRA.
+Recommendations are then formed by the North West Regional Flood and Coastal Committee to access funds from the Department for Environment, Food and Rural Affairs (DEFRA).